-Since its inception in 2006, the Goldsmiths MA in Filmmaking has established itself as one of the UK's leading postgraduate film programmes.
+Gerry is Head of Cinematography, Film Editing and Sound Design on the MA in Filmmaking at Goldsmiths, University of London.
+He convenes the Cinematography pathway of the programme and is keen to capitalise on the lack of commercial and executive controls in education as a creative opportunity for student filmmakers.
+Since he launched the programme in 2006, the Goldsmiths MA in Filmmaking has established itself as one of the UK's leading postgraduate film courses.
 Teaching is delivered by film industry professionals and films are premiered at a gala screening in a West End cinema in London.
 Many of the films go on to win awards and course alumni are active in the creative industries around the world.

 Gerry's creative practice informs his teaching and takes two forms:

 As a cinematographer, Gerry has made films with household names like Helena Bonham Carter and Paul Whitehouse and with world figures such as Fidel Castro.
-He has undertaken photo and cine work in Namibia, Cuba, Canada, the USA, Mexico, Venezuela, Japan, Tibet, Nepal, Laos, Sri Lanka, India, Cambodia, Burma, Singapore, Indonesia and many parts of Europe.
+He has undertaken photo and cine work in Namibia, Senegal, Cuba, Canada, the USA, Mexico, Venezuela, Japan, Tibet, Nepal, Laos, Sri Lanka, India, Cambodia, Burma, Singapore, Indonesia and many parts of Europe.

-While established photographic terminology is replete with the language of aggressive material acquisition (we ‘take’ pictures; we ‘shoot’ photographs and films; we ‘capture’ images), Isolates advocates a receptive rather than an acquisitive approach, in which the production of images is conceived of as an interaction between perceiver and perceived, not as a conquest.
+While established photographic terminology is replete with the language of aggressive material acquisition (we ‘take’ pictures; we ‘shoot’ photographs and films; we ‘capture’ images), Mirror advocates a receptive rather than an acquisitive approach, in which the production of images is conceived of as an interaction between perceiver and perceived, not as a conquest.

 The focus is on interconnectedness, not otherness and the status of the process is in equanimous balance with the product.
 In this configuration of creativity, the artist is figured as an unselfconscious catalyst rather than a self-determined author, and the subject itself is regarded as a co-creator and collaborator.
-(See below sample images.)